 - Readability.
 The code is written and documented in ways consistent with contemporary R style.

 - Modularity.
-Redundancy in the code is eliminated by creating special-purpose functions for any actions taken more than once.
+Redundancy in the code is eliminated by creating special-purpose functions for repeated actions.

 - Ease of modification.
-Data and program parameters necessary for all functions are passed as a single list object rather then lengthy, special-purpose lists for each function.
+Data and program parameters necessary for many functions are passed as a single list object rather then lengthy, special-purpose lists for each function.

 Functions in RTaxometrics